awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

-# Running automations with triggers using CloudWatch Events<a name="automation-cwe-target"></a>
+# Running automations with triggers using EventBridge<a name="automation-cwe-target"></a>

-You can start an automation by specifying an Automation document as the target of an Amazon CloudWatch event\.
+You can start an automation by specifying an Automation document as the target of an Amazon EventBridge event\.
 You can start workflows according to a schedule, or when a specific AWS system event occurs\.
 For example, let's say you create an Automation document named *BootStrapInstances* that installs software on an instance when an instance starts\.
-To specify the *BootStrapInstances* document \(and corresponding workflow\) as a target of a CloudWatch event, you first create a new CloudWatch Events rule\. \(Here's an example rule: **Service name**: EC2, **Event Type**: EC2 Instance State\-change Notification, **Specific state\(s\)**: running, **Any instance**\.\) Then you use the following procedures to specify the *BootStrapInstances* document as the target of the event using the CloudWatch console, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell\.
+To specify the *BootStrapInstances* document \(and corresponding workflow\) as a target of an EventBridge event, you first create a new EventBridge rule\. \(Here's an example rule: **Service name**: EC2, **Event Type**: EC2 Instance State\-change Notification, **Specific state\(s\)**: running, **Any instance**\.\) Then you use the following procedures to specify the *BootStrapInstances* document as the target of the event using the EventBridge console, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell\.
 When a new instance starts, the system runs the workflow and installs software\.

 For information about creating Automation documents, see [Working with Automation documents](automation-documents.md)\.

-## Creating a CloudWatch event that runs an automation \(console\)<a name="automation-cwe-target-console"></a>
+## Creating an EventBridge event that runs an automation \(console\)<a name="automation-cwe-target-console"></a>

-Use the following procedure to configure an automation as the target of a CloudWatch event\.
+Use the following procedure to configure an automation as the target of a EventBridge event\.

-**To configure an Automation document as a target of a CloudWatch event rule**
+**To configure an Automation document as a target of a EventBridge event rule**

-1. Sign in to the AWS Management Console and open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.
+1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.

-1. In the left navigation pane, choose **Events**, and then choose **Create rule**\.
+1. In the navigation pane, choose **Rules**, and then choose **Create rule**\.

+   \-or\-

+   If the Amazon EventBridge home page opens first, choose **Create rule**\.

+1. Enter a name and description for the rule\.

+   A rule can't have the same name as another rule in the same Region and on the same event bus\.

-1. Choose **Event Pattern** or **Schedule**\. **Event Pattern** lets you build a rule that generates events for specific actions in AWS services\. **Schedule** lets you build a rule that generates events according to a schedule that you specify by using the cron format\.
+1. For **Define pattern**, choose either **Event pattern** or **Schedule**\. **Event pattern** lets you build a rule that generates events for specific actions in AWS services\. **Schedule** lets you build a rule that generates events according to a schedule that you specify by using the cron format\.

 1. Choose the remaining options for the rule you want to create, and then choose **Add target**\.

+   For information about creating EventBridge rules, see [Getting Started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.

+1. For **Select event bus**, choose the event bus that you want to associate with this rule\.
+If you want this rule to trigger on matching events that come from your own AWS account, select ** AWS default event bus**\.
+When an AWS service in your account emits an event, it always goes to your account’s default event bus\.

-1. In the **Select target type** list, choose **SSM Automation**\.
+1. For **Target**, choose **SSM Automation**\.

-1. In the **Document** list, choose an Automation document to run when your target is invoked\.
+1. For**Document**, choose an Automation document to run when your target is invoked\.

 1. Expand **Configure document version**, and choose a version\. $DEFAULT was explicitly set as the default document version in Systems Manager\.
 You can choose a specific version, or use the latest version\.